 - minimum of 36 hrs/year for 2 years

-- Docents also become members of the museum
+- Docents must purchase membership to the museum